Return to Index Page

 Bill, Nicotine and the gang

 Model Nicotine, on the right, was at the Skin Two party the week previously and stuck around for this show too.
+Nina on the left is a local beauty.
+Pictures are posted.
+(Write me for the entry code)

 We caught the 3D version of Journey to the Center of the Earth.
 I counted 7 major technical plot flaws before I gave up.
 The movie is preposterous.
 The special effects, while nice, are not worth going to see.
 Seeing it in 3D was nice, but still not worth it.
 It's a very weak movie just for the kids.

-I caught Speed Racer at the dollar theater and thought is was visually impressive.
+I saw Speed Racer at the dollar theater and thought is was visually impressive.
 The story was decent with complex family and corporate greed issues.
 If it hadn't been so patronizing to kiddy stuff it could have been good.

 Gina was one of the many beauties at the Skin-Two Pre-Party at Wetbar.
 There were lot's of cool people, hot clothing, and outrageous fun.
 The fashion shows by Ceresmoon and Vesperi were amazing - I wish I had gotten more pictures.
 Stars of the night included: Vivian Irene Pierce, Model Nicotine, Ruby Luster, Defenz Mechanizm, and Atlanta's own Kip.